reallygooddata/GTM-Error-Highlighter-Chrome-Extension/README.md

 Please note that this extension is specifically designed for the Google Tag Assistant website and will not function on other websites.

+Certainly!
+Here's an additional section on how to block network requests in Chrome:

+### Test by Blocking Network Requests in Chrome

+To test the extension and force a tag to error, you can utilize the built-in network request blocking feature available in the Chrome DevTools.
+Follow these steps:

+1. Start the Tag Assistant using the preview function in GTM.
+2. Go to the tab that was opened with your website, right-click anywhere on the page and select "Inspect" to open the Chrome DevTools.
+3. In the DevTools panel, click the kebab menu >  More Tools > Network request blocking
+4. Configure the blocking rules by adding URL patterns for the requests you want to block.
+For example, you can enter "*google.com" to block all requests to the Google domain.
+5. Reload the page to apply the blocking rules, then check tag assistant.
+You should see any tags that have filed highlighted in red.

 ### License

 This project is licensed under the [MIT License](LICENSE).